18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-start-here.md

 * And get reimbursed for your travel

-Before we start, have you traveled for 18F before?
+Before we start, have you traveled as a TTS employee before?

 1. [Yes - I want to get started with approval](/travel-guide-1-authorization)